brycewray/hugo-site/content/posts/2023/03/headers-up-vercel-edition/index.md

 . . . which understandably flummoxed Vercel, since [`caches.default` refers to a Cloudflare Workers API](https://developers.cloudflare.com/workers/runtime-apis/cache/).
 And, anyway, I saw this line didn't even serve a purpose in my Worker, much less in `middleware.js`!
 Thus, I simply commented-out the problematic line and, *whammo*, my Vercel project had an Edge Function that performed the same tasks as had the Worker for my real site.

-**Note**: To be safe, I later wrapped most of the code inside a [`try`...`catch` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) so, if I later committed a typo or otherwise introduced a glitch, the Edge Function wouldn't crash.
+**Note**: To be safe, I later wrapped most of the code inside a [`try`...`catch` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) so, if any future edit included a typo or otherwise introduced a glitch, the Edge Function wouldn't crash.
 {.box}

 And that's how, the next day, after indulging in a social-media victory lap: